 Ardis travels to Scotland to do a facial reconstruction on a skull her friend Bruce McBrier has discovered in the woods outside his ancestral castle.
 Because of an ancient ax buried in the skull, Bruce presumes the skull to be a historical relic, possibly the remains of a medieval ancestor murdered in battle.
 When Ardis makes the shocking discovery that the remains are that of a more recent murder, Constable Mark Ridley asks her help in going ahead with the facial reconstruction in hopes the victim can be identified.
 But someone is willing to go to great lengths … even murder … to keep the skull’s deadly secret.

-Mystery writers and sisters, Vickie Britton and Loretta Jackson, have done it again!
-Co-authors of more than 40 mysteries, suspense, and western novels, plus numerous short stories, and the adventure continues in the second edition of The Ardis Cole Series, Unmarked Grave.
+Mystery writers and sisters, Vickie Britton and Loretta Jackson, are co-authors of more than 40 mysteries, suspense, and western novels, plus numerous short stories, and the adventure continues in their first edition of The Ardis Cole Series, Unmarked Grave.
 Good clean reading for all!